sun123zxy/quarto-render/README.md

 ## Usage

 ```
-usage: quarto-render [-h] [-r RESOURCES] document [quarto_args ...]
+usage: quarto-render [-h] [-r RESOURCES] document

 Render independent Quarto documents as if they were within a Quarto project.

 positional arguments:
   document              Path to the Quarto document to render
-  quarto_args           Additional arguments to pass to quarto render

 options:
   -h, --help            show this help message and exit
   -r, --resources RESOURCES
                         Path to resources (e.g., images, bibliography files) to be copied alongside the document.
-Can
+Can be used
-                        be used multiple times.
+                        multiple times.
 Supports glob patterns.

+unrecognized arguments are passed to quarto render.

 environment variables:
   QUARTO_RENDER_PROJECT_DIR     Path to the template Quarto project directory